darwin/lnd-auto-backup/readme.md

 # LND auto backup service

-This is a quick and dirty channel backup systemd service for a running LND node.
+This is a channel backup script for LND node prepared to be installed as a systemd service.
-It uploads `channel.backup` to a S3 bucket.
-It uses `inotifywait` for monitoring changes and does a new time-stamped backup on each modification.
+It uses `inotifywait` to monitor for changes and does a new time-stamped backup on each modification.
+Backup script can do anything.
+We provide optional backup to S3 or via rsync.
+Or you can specify your custom script.

 See [https://github.com/lightningnetwork/lnd/pull/2313](https://github.com/lightningnetwork/lnd/pull/2313) for details.